Which Way North - Top 10

 Image: Whistlejacket.
 George Stubbs © The National Gallery, London.
 Bought with the support of the Heritage Lottery Fund, 1997

-On loan from The National Gallery
+Loaned by The National Gallery

 Replica of Sir George Cayley's Glider